HyperUpscale/alltalk_tts/README.md

 - **Output File (output_file):** This parameter names the output file where the audio will be streamed.
 It should be a string representing the file name, such as `stream_output.wav`.
 AllTalk will not save this as a file in its outputs folder.<br>

 ---

-### 🟩 Docker Builds and Google Colab's

-While an AllTalk Docker build exists, it's important to note that this version is based on an earlier iteration of AllTalk and was set up by a third party.
-At some point, my goal is to deepen my understanding of Docker and its compatibility with AllTalk.
-This exploration may lead to significant updates to AllTalk to ensure a seamless Docker experience.
-However, as of now, the Docker build should be considered a BETA version and isn't directly supported by me.

-As for Google Colab, there is partial compatibility with AllTalk, though with some quirks.
-I am currently investigating these issues and figuring out the necessary adjustments to enhance the integration.
-Until I can ensure a smooth experience, I won't be officially releasing any Google Colab implementations of AllTalk.

----

-### 🔴 Future to-do list
-- I am maintaining a list of things people request [here](https://github.com/erew123/alltalk_tts/discussions/74)
-- Possibly add some additional TTS engines (TBD).
-- Have a break!